 We believe that Health Education is an important aspect of this part of the curriculum.
 In the Infants' class the emphasis is on learning personal hygiene, learning to wash properly and to clean one's teeth.
-As a school we are part of the 'Cynllun Gwên' scheme, and the pupils in both classes brush their teeth daily after lunch break.
+We as a school are part of the 'Cynllun Gwên' scheme, and the pupils in both classes brush their teeth daily after lunch break.
 In the Junior class we examine such topics as food, personal fitness, smoking.